+A. ENABLING

+ACTIVITY

+BACKGROUND AND

+CONTEXT (Provide

+brief information about

+projects implemented

-A. ENABLING ACTIVITY BACKGROUND AND CONTEXT (Provide brief information about projects implemented since a country became party to the convention and results achieved): The Stockholm Convention on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
-The convention entered into force on 17 May 2004, initially listing 12 chemicals as POPs.
-At its 4 th meeting of the Conference of Parties (COP) in May 2009, the convention was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
+since a country became

+party to the convention

+and results achieved):

+The Stockholm Convention on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
+The convention entered into force on 17 May 2004, initally listing 12 chemicals as POPs.
+At its 4th meeting of the Conference of Parties (COP) in May 2009, the convention was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
 The amendments entered into force for most of the convention parties on 26 August 2010.

 According to Article 7 of the convention, parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the Stockholm Convention.
 The party is requested to submit the NIP to the COP within two years of the date on which the convention enters into force for the party.
-The country ratified the Convention on 10 March 2008 and in compliance to the above, endorsed its NIP on 22 April 2010.
-The government nominated the Ministry of Environment, Water, and Forests as the National Focal Point for the Stockholm Convention on POPs and Executing Agency for the initial Enabling Activities for the original NIP development with assistance from the United Nations Environment, Water, and Forests acts as the unique focal point for all environment related conventions and is the authorized body in the country to establish standards and guidelines, to formulate policies, to develop co-operation with other ministries and other stakeholders interested in environmental issues, to monitor the trends, to enforce the current legislation and to disseminate information related to the environment.
+The country ratified the Convention in May, 2003 and in compliance to the above, endorsed its NIP on April 26, 2007.
+The government nominated the Ministry of Environment and Sustainable Development as the National Focal Point for the Stockholm Convention on POPs and Executing Agency for the initial Enabling Activities for the original NIP development with assistance from the United Nations Environment Programme (UNEP) as a GEF Agency.
+The Ministry of Environment and Sustainable Development acts as the unique focal point for all environment related conventions and is the authorized body in the country to establish standards and guidelines, to formulate policies, to develop co-operation with other ministries and other stakeholders interested in environmental issues, to monitor the trends, to enforce the current legislation and to disseminate information related to the environment.

 Parties have been further requested to review and update their NIPs, as specified by a decision of the COP.
 At the fourth meeting of the COP held from 4 to 8 May 2009, the COP considered and decided on the listing of nine new POPs to Annexes A, B and C of the convention, as per recommendation of the POPs Review Committee (POPRC).
-Thus, most parties to the convention are now required to review, update and re-submit their NIPs by August 2012.
+Thus, most parties to the convention were required to review, update and re-submit their NIPs by August 2012.
 The Stockholm Convention was further amended in the fifth meeting of the COP (April 2011) to include the chemical Endosulfan in Annex A, with specific exemptions.
 Hence, Endosulfan will be covered by the present EA project.